-" Prohibit harmful disciplinary practices such as unwarranted suspensions, expulsions, and referrals to the

-- juvenile justice system and require schools to work to deescalate minor school infractions rather than call for police department assistance; - " Address the over-representation of students with disabilities in the school to prison pipeline, and support appropriate services and successful reentry to community schools; - " Prohibit corporal punishment; chemical, mechanical, and physical restraints; seclusion; or other interventions that compromise student health and safety.
-Ensure that parents are notified of all incidents of discipline, restraint, and/or seclusion on the same day; - " Provide funding and require school personnel, including school resource officers (SROs), to be trained in positive behavioral supports, elopement, and appropriate behavioral interventions for all students; - " Prohibit SROs from disciplining students with disabilities; and - " Ensure that measures intended to protect the safety of students and school personnel do not violate due process, civil liberties, and the right to reasonable accommodations; or result in profiling of students based on disability or other status.
+- " Prohibit harmful disciplinary practices such as unwarranted suspensions, expulsions, and referrals to the juvenile justice system and require schools to work to de-escalate minor school infractions rather than call for police department assistance; - " Address the over-representation of students with disabilities in the school to prison pipeline, and support appropriate services and successful reentry to community schools; - " Prohibit corporal punishment; chemical, mechanical, and physical restraints; seclusion; or other interventions that compromise student health and safety.
+Ensure that parents are notified of all incidents of discipline, restraint, and/or seclusion on the same day; - " Provide funding and require school personnel to be trained in positive behavioral supports; - " If police or school resource officers (SROs) are used in schools, require that they be trained in positive behavioral supports and are prohibited from disciplining students; and - " Ensure that measures intended to protect the safety of students and school personnel do not violate due process, civil liberties, and the right to reasonable accommodations, or result in profiling of students based on disability or other status.